Moore Computer was designed by James H. Moore of

 reading equipment.”

-Appears as Moore Computer in Photoscript’s 1968
+The design appears as Moore Computer in

-catalog, in VGC’s 1972 catalog, and in Phil’s Photo’s 1980 catalog;
+Photoscript’s 1968 catalog, in VGC’s 1969 catalog, and in Phil’s

-Headliners’ (neo-)Computer (before 1978) is different
+(neo-)Computer (Headliners, before 1978) is different

 only in a few glyphs incl.
 ‘KW5?’.
 Photo-Lettering’s

-Ink (inactive) series (4 weights, with lowercase) comes
+Magnetic Ink series (4 weights, with

-close except for a few glyphs (‘O’ is unmodulated, ‘I’ has thick
+lowercase) comes close except for a few glyphs More…

-Moore Computer was designed by James H. Moore of Typographic House, Boston [Cristen Moore-Abdow] and released by VGC in 1968 [Splorp].
+Moore Computer was designed by James H. Moore of Typographic House, Boston [Cristen Moore-Abdow] and released for phototypesetting by VGC in 1968 [Splorp].
 Jaspert describes it as an alphabetic extension to E 13 B (also E-13B, see MICR), a set of numerals and control characters “designed to meet the needs of magnetic character recognition in automatic cheque and document reading equipment.”

 Monotype’s digital version is simply named Computer and doesn’t credit the designer.